lukemetz/PLLangVM/README.md

 The Project
 ==========================
-Programming langauge implementation and design final project with llvm using code from previous lectures.
+Programming language implementation and design final project with llvm using code from previous lectures.
 <b>Project structure:</b><br>
 <ul>
 <li>build</li>